jgiuffrida/dnd/stranger.md

   - gary has no octopus tattoo
 # Northwatch
   - we head to northwatch and walk in like we own the join
-  - toilyn and i had similar dreams
+  - Toilynn and i had similar dreams
     - her sister had a tentacle in her mouth and it was going after her
   - cane
     - dreams of riches and gold, bad babes
     - (no dream)
   - malkin
     - restful night of sleep
-  - toilyn says go to the ocean
+  - Toilynn says go to the ocean
   - we decide to head to northwatch
   - malkin sends a bird to the fort
   - LJ wants us to let middlewatch know that they saved us